Michael Ryder: Boston Bruins

 On July 1, 2008, Ryder signed a contract with the Boston Bruins for 3 years worth approximately $4 million per season.
 It is thought that part of the reason Ryder signed with Boston was that Ryder has had nearly six seasons worth of play (three in junior hockey, one in the AHL and two with the Canadiens) under Claude Julien, the Bruins coach at the time.

 On October 9, 2008, Ryder scored his first goal in a Bruins uniform in Boston's season opener against the Colorado Avalanche, a 5-4 Bruins victory.
 The goal coincidentally was Ryder's 100th career goal.
 He went on to score 27 goals in his first season with Boston as the Bruins clinched first overall in the Eastern Conference.
 Their first round matchup was with the eighth seeded Montreal Canadiens, Ryder's former club.
 He scored four goals in the series as the Bruins made quick work of Montreal, sweeping them in four straight games.
 Ryder was then held to only one goal during the Bruins seven game Conference semi-finals loss to the Carolina Hurricanes.

 During the Bruins' first round matchup against the Canadiens in the 2011 Stanley Cup Playoffs, Ryder came up clutch again facing his former team.
-He scored the game-winning goal in overtime of Game 4 and in Game 5, Ryder would go on to make a miraculous glove save while teammate and goaltender Tim Thomas was out of position.
+He scored the game-winning goal in overtime of game four and in game five, Ryder would go on to make a miraculous glove save while teammate and goaltender Tim Thomas was out of position.
 Later in 2022, the Bruins Director of Health, Fitness & Wellness, John Whitesides highlighted Ryder's glove save stating, "Without that play right there, there is no Stanley Cup in 2011."

-Ryder won his first and only Stanley Cup on June 15, 2011, when the Bruins defeated the Vancouver Canucks 4-0 in Game 7 of the Stanley Cup Finals.
+Ryder won his first and only Stanley Cup on June 15, 2011, when the Bruins defeated the Vancouver Canucks 4-0 in game seven of the Stanley Cup Final.
 With this victory, Ryder became the second native of Newfoundland and Labrador to win a Stanley Cup championship after Daniel Cleary of Harbour Grace, who accomplished the feat with the Detroit Red Wings in 2008.
 Alex Newhook of the Colorado Avalanche joined these two when winning it in 2022.